What’s the Difference Between Administration and Liquidation?

 What Is the Administration Process?

 Administration is a formal insolvency procedure and, as such, there’s a clear process that’s followed by the appointed administrator.
-A company generally enters in an administration period for 12 months, during which time the company is under the control of the administrator.
+A company generally enters into an administration period for 12 months, during which time the company is under the control of the administrator.

 Here’s a step-by-step guide to the 12-month administration period: